galaxyproject/galaxy-cloudman-playbook/README.md

    - `CM_GALAXY_ADMIN_PWD`: a Galaxy admin account password for a user that will be created to install any Galaxy tools during the build process
- - For building components on an OpenStack cloud, it is also necessary to define several environment variables (additional config options can also be defined;
+ - For building components on an OpenStack cloud, it is also necessary to define following environment variables (additional config options can also be defined;
   see [Packer documentation for OpenStack][pos] for more).
 If using identity v2, set the following env variables: `OS_PASSWORD`, `OS_USERNAME`, `OS_TENANT_NAME`, `OS_AUTH_URL`.
 If using identity v3, set the following ones: `OS_PROJECT_DOMAIN_NAME`,